Shreyas-GN/tip-calculator/README.md

 # Tip Calculator

-Calculates tip amount and total bill.
+A beautiful and responsive tip calculator that helps users calculate tip amount and total bill based on the entered amount and tip percentage.

+## 💡 Features
+- Modern and clean UI
+- Mobile responsive
+- Realtime result display
+- Input validation and error handling

-## Tech
+## 🛠️ Tech Stack
 - HTML
-- CSS
+- CSS (Flexbox, Transitions)
-- JavaScript
+- JavaScript (DOM Manipulation)

-## How to Use
+## 🚀 How to Use
+1. Enter the bill amount (e.g. `100`)
+2. Enter the tip percentage (e.g. `15`)
+3. Click "Calculate"
-Input the bill and tip percentage, and it calculates the tip and total bill.
+4. View the tip and total bill instantly!

-### Example
-- Bill: 100
-- Tip %: 15
-- Tip: $15.00
-- Total: $115.00
+## 📷 Screenshot
+(Insert screenshot here once deployed or locally captured)

+## 📦 Setup
+Simply open `index.html` in any browser.
+No dependencies needed.

+## 🌐 Live Demo
+[Coming Soon or Your GitHub Pages Link]